Skoda Scala Review 2025

 The cabin is narrower than it is in some rivals, making it a bit more of a squeeze to carry three people across the rear bench, but there isn’t a car in this class that can perform such a task without forcing passengers to get overly familiar with each other.

 The boot is also considerably bigger than in most rivals.
-The Octavia and Honda Civic have more space (the latter only by a fraction), but the Scala has pretty much every other rival beaten on this score with its 467-litre boot capacity.
+The Octavia has more space, but the Scala has pretty much every other rival beaten on this score with its 467-litre boot capacity.
 To get more space for the money, you'll either need a Dacia Duster, or you'll be looking at used cars

 There’s some soft-touch plastic to be found on top of the dashboard, but pretty much everything else inside the Skoda Scala is constructed from stuff that’s harder, scratchier and less pleasant to look at or touch.